Liping-L/Make_SDRAP_work/README.md

 # Making_SDRAP_work
-Some requirements of SDRAP (https://github.com/JasperBraun/SDRAP)
+Here are some requirements of SDRAP (https://github.com/JasperBraun/SDRAP)

 IMPORTANT：
  These are just some personal steps that worked for me, but I hope they work for you too.